 Enabled actions and their descriptions

-Long conversations with extensive back-and-forth, large datasources, or many attached files will fill the context faster.
+Long conversations with extensive back-and-forth, large datasources, or many attached files will fill the context faster than brief, focused interactions.

 What to do when context is full